bahaar-ghafari/countdown/README.md

 ## Testing

-### Running Unit Tests

-The application includes a set of unit tests that can be executed with the following command:
+**Running Unit Tests:** The application includes a set of unit tests that can be executed with the following command:

 ```bash
     ng test